PeregrinTooc/what-should-we-eat/README.md

-# Plan your meals for the weak!
+# Plan your meals for the week!